Deovandski/Deo-ASPNET5-API-Workshop/README.md

 Code On Demand...
 Metadata for callback links.
 The actual name for the process to return 201 on inserts.

 Caching Data vs Reliability.
-Not really an issue since we go full stateless
+Not really an issue since we go full stateless.

 Really nice website.
 https://www.connectionstrings.com/